Subjective-Graph LLM Agents for Simulating Uncertainty in Classroom Social Perception: Method

 \subsection{Interaction and Trust}

 Under constrained information access, social interaction is modeled as message exchange augmented with explicit uncertainty and credibility markers.
 Within each time step $t$, the system runs $R$ rounds of interaction to emulate information sharing during the interval between consecutive exams.
 In round $r$, agent $i$ samples up to $K$ interaction partners from its subjective neighborhood and sends a structured message $m_{i\rightarrow j}^{(t,r)}$ to receiver $j$.
 The message includes an evaluation of a target student $k$, denoted by $\hat{s}_{i\rightarrow k}^{(t,r)}$, together with self-reported uncertainty $\hat{u}_{i\rightarrow k}^{(t,r)}$, thereby separating \emph{what is claimed} from \emph{how confident the sender is in the claim}~\cite{uncertainty_propagation_2025}.
 A receiver does not necessarily accept a message at face value.
 We therefore introduce a trust-gating weight $\omega_{i\rightarrow j}^{(t,r)}\in[0,1]$ to represent receiver $j$'s subjective assessment of sender $i$'s credibility in the current context~\cite{trust_modeling_mas_2024}.
 The scalar $\omega_{i\rightarrow j}^{(t,r)}$ is produced by a large language model conditioned on constrained evidence and an agent-specific attribute summary.
-Given $\omega_{i\rightarrow j}^{(t,r)}$ and $\hat{u}_{i\rightarrow k}^{(t,r)}$, we construct an observation-precision term $\tau_{i\rightarrow k}^{(t,r)}$ that modulates the influence of the message during belief fusion; intuitively, messages that are both more credible and less hesitant are assigned higher observation precision~\cite{bayesian_teaching_llm_2026}.
+Since LLM-based evaluators may themselves exhibit systematic preference biases, this trust score is treated as a noisy gate rather than a ground-truth judgment~\cite{self_preference_bias_2026}.
+Given $\omega_{i\rightarrow j}^{(t,r)}$ and $\hat{u}_{i\rightarrow k}^{(t,r)}$, we instantiate the observation precision as $\tau_{i\rightarrow k}^{(t,r)}=\max\{0.01,\omega_{i\rightarrow j}^{(t,r)}(1-\hat{u}_{i\rightarrow k}^{(t,r)})/0.3^2\}$, so messages that are both more credible and less hesitant receive higher influence~\cite{bayesian_teaching_llm_2026}.